signalapp/WhisperYAFFS/direct/python/README_yaffs_import_py.txt

 flags:
 	-d [number]
 		set the debugging message level.
-		that debug level 0 will always be printed unless debug_level is set to -1 level 0 error messages
+    		level 0 error messages
 		level 1 basic tasks are shown(creating, deleating,ect)(this is set as the default and is recommended)